niklhut/SwiftDiff/README.md

 So far only the diff algorithm has been ported.
 It allows comparing two blocks of plain text and efficiently returning a list of their differences.
 It supports detecting in-line text differences.

+SwiftDiff was updated to Swift 5 and SPM 5.1 by Cyberfun

 ## License

 SwiftDiff is licensed under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0) – see the `LICENSE` file for details.